 Vitiligo occurs when melanocytes within the skin and hair die off.
 Melanocytes are the cells responsible for producing the skin pigment melanin.
 This pigment gives skin its color and protects against the sun’s UV rays.

-The condition is fairly common, affecting between 0.5 to 1% of the worldwide population.
+The condition is fairly common, affecting 0.5 to 1% of the worldwide population.
 It occurs with similar frequency in people of all races but may be more noticeable in individuals with darker skin.

 It can develop in a small patch of skin or occur as multiple patches on the body.
 It is difficult to predict how vitiligo will manifest in an individual.

 However, this does not mean the condition is necessarily more common in people of African heritage.
-For example, in a 2020 study of 1,487 participants with vitiligo, 46.6% were white.
+For example, in a 2020 study of 1,487 participants with vitiligo, 46.7% were white.

-The condition is more noticeable in people with darker skin tones, such as those of African descent.
+However, the condition is more noticeable in people with darker skin tones, such as those of African descent.

 Autoimmunity

-Research indicates that autoimmunity may be the leading cause of vitiligo.
+Vitiligo is an autoimmune condition.
 Autoimmunity is where the immune system mistakenly attacks healthy body cells and tissues.

-Healthcare experts believe that the first line of defense in the body, known as the innate immune system, becomes deregulated and activates immune cells, which destroy melanocytes.
+Experts believe that the first line of defense in the body, known as the innate immune system, becomes deregulated and activates immune cells, which destroy melanocytes.

 Genetic